Frontend tooling case study

 10 / Performance considerations

-Large canvases make memory and pixel work the main constraints.
+Large canvases drive the constraints.

 11 / Testing and QA notes